 The person who pays for the sexual services, sometimes called "Johns," can face charges of solicitation of prostitution.
 Solicitation of prostitution is a crime involving a person's agreement to exchange money for sex.
 The agreement does not have to be explicit.
 A person's actions can be enough to demonstrate agreement.
 The solicitation charge can be enhanced by solicitation of prostitution to a minor, which will often result in the misdemeanor charge becoming a felony.

 The crime of solicitation of prostitution occurs at the moment you agree to pay for sex, and take some action to further that agreement.
 Solicitation is simply encouraging someone to commit a crime.
 It does not matter if the crime ends up being committed or not.
 An action to further an agreement can be most any act demonstrating a willingness to go through with the agreement, like withdrawing money from an ATM.

 Get Professional Help From a Criminal Defense Lawyer

 A conviction for prostitution or solicitation can carry penalties ranging from fines to prison time, but can also involve a social stigma that's hard to leave behind.
 It's important to realize that you're innocent until the government proves its case beyond a reasonable doubt.
 There are defenses available and an experienced criminal defense attorney can make sure that you put your strongest case forward or explore any plea bargain options available to you.
-There are attorneys near you that are available for a free consultation.
+There are attorneys near you that are available for a free case evaluation.
 Reach out to one today.